liuqi627/DistSys-HW5/README.md

     (2)proxy server itself is down;<br />
     (3)conversion server and proxy server are all down;<br />
     the resolution is pretty the same with situation 1;

+3. Discovery Server crashed:<br/>
+    Simply connect to a replica Discovery Server.
+May need to implement this in Client side<br/>
 ________________________________________________________________________________________________________________________________